 Who is your favorite RPG artist?

-Again, impossible to play favorites.
+Again, impossible to pick favorites.
 It is easier to go by era.
-Dave Trampier or Erol Otus for the old school.
+Dave Trampier or Russ Nicholson for the old school.
 Keith Parkinson for the 80s.
-Tony DiTerlizzi for the 90s.
-There are too many excellent artists working today to pick a favorite.
+Tony DiTerlizzi and Stephen Fabian for the 90s.
+There are too many excellent artists working today in too many different styles to pick a favorite.

 You sometimes talk about social issues as related to RPGs.
 Aren’t games just supposed to be fun?

 I don’t see fun and dealing with important issues as being mutually exclusive.
-I am a Lovecraft fan, so I have lots of practice in liking things despite them containing some questionable stuff.
+I am a Lovecraft fan, so I have lots of practice in enjoying things while wrestling questionable stuff they contain.
 I think it is important to be able to identify and examine things like sexism, racism and homophobia in creative works.
 Sometimes, you can set those negative things aside and still enjoy them – but only if you take a good hard look at them and are open to discussing them.
 Other times, the gross outweighs the good – you won’t ever see those books in my feed.

 What is your deal with manticores?